tjdev7/aplcms-minus/README.md

 ### Import Project Dependencies and Database

-Regardless of your setup choice, run `bash import.sh` to import project dependencies and the database, ensuring your environment is up to date.
+If you are setting up a new Codespace or installing the environment locally, run `bash import.sh` to import project dependencies and the database, ensuring your environment is up to date.
+If you are using a pre-configured environment, you can skip the import step.
+It takes about 20 minutes to import the database from aplcms-minus.sql.gz, but that's only needed occasionally, to sync up with our Production database (minus the emails and things like that).

 ## Missing Images Handler